numaproj/numaflow/docs/DEVELOPMENT.md

 # Development

-This doc explains how to set up a development environment for NumaFlow.
+This doc explains how to set up a development environment for Numaflow.

 ### Install required tools